 A lot of the named trails we’d been doing recently had made a fun game out of making us guess where we were meant to be going.
 Well I say “guess”, obviously we have maps, but the Vanguard Way is signposted right out of Croydon.
-It sent us through a park though which argued with where our maps said we should be going, I think the sign has been turned slightly so we started our journey on the Vanguard Way slightly west of the Vanguard Way but I’m not going back and doing it again so it’ll have to do.
+It sent us through a park though which argued with where our maps said we should be going, I think the sign has been turned slightly (According to the Vanguard Ramblers this has now been remedied with a step ladder and a lump hammer) so we started our journey on the Vanguard Way slightly west of the Vanguard Way but I’m not going back and doing it again so it’ll have to do.
 As we were turning around in circles looking like massive tourists, trying to work out where we were in relation to where we were meant to be, a bloke asked us if we were alright and needed help.
 He was lovely.
 See?
 Who says all Londoners are miserable, people-hating wankers?
 (Yeah okay, it’s me.
 I say that).

 The walk out of town is actually surprisingly lovely, I was expecting to be dealing with suburbs for hours.
 There is, of course, a bit of urban walking involved but it’s not long before the trail encases you in woodland which is probably my favourite kind of autumn walking.
 You get the low sunlight streaming through the trees onto discarded chestnut shells and golden leaves.
 I mean, everything’s dead.
 The leaves are dead and the chestnut shells are dead but as dead things go they’re very photogenic.
 Also, fun fact: when you kneel down with your backpack on to take a low POV photo of the corpse-strewn fairytale scene before you it’ll become rapidly apparent that your knees never agreed to this, and when you push yourself up off the floor chestnut shells will embed themselves in your hand and it will fucking hurt.
 Spiky little shits.